 Screening Resources (Examples, Templates, Guidance Documents) Status (Done, In Progress, Not Started, N/A) Ensure that the staff understands and implements the screening process.
 Staff must screen themselves, take their temperatures, before leaving residences.
-If they have symptoms of COVID-19, they should not be at school.
+If they have on or more COVID-19 symptoms, they can either: Register them online for a test by clicking "Get tested" on the GNB coronavirus website (www.gnb.ca/coronavirus), Contact Tele-Care 811, or Contact your primary care provider.